About “The Emergency Bouzouki Player.”

 Right is a lager, defended with an Iron fist.

-Left is fiscal responsibility based on compassionate education and opportunity for all.
+Left is fiscal responsibility based on compassionate education and equal opportunity for all on merit.

 Of course, as you are a small minority numerically, (16% and declining) you take the defensive selfish choice, in two words, White Supremacy.